 Nepal Resilience Reconnaissance

-Plans are being developed to conduct resilience reconnaissance following the April 25, 2015 earthquake in Nepal.
-These missions will be used as a pilot test of the Resilience Reconnaissance Framework developed by the project.
+Resilience reconnaissance missions are part of a pilot test of the Resilience Reconnaissance Framework developed by the project.

 For more information about the Nepal Earthquake Response, visit EERI’s virtual clearinghouse website: http://www.eqclearinghouse.org/2015-04-25-nepal/.